We were stuck in a little tent waiting out a storm...

 Now White Desert is a reality.
 We have taken hundreds of clients to experience this forbidding and rarely seen interior and, despite all the challenges, it remains an incredible privilege to be here!

-Being the only company in the world to fly business jets to Antarctica, our emphasis has always been on luxury and safety.
+Being the only company in the world to fly private charter to Antarctica, our emphasis has always been on luxury and safety.
 That same commitment extends to the ski-equipped aircraft that we use in the interior.

 ENVIRONMENT & Sustainability